Interpretable Few-shot Learning with Online Attribute Selection: Proposed Method

 In each episode, we attempt to balance the interpretability and accuracy by automatically deciding whether the unknown attributes should be involved or not.
 This is achieved by training a network $g_{u}$ that receives the human-friendly and unknown attributes and makes the above decision. $g_{u}$ aims to detect when the human-friendly attributes are not adequate and adding unknown attributes would be most effective.

-To learn unknown attributes suitable for few-shot classification, we train a network $f_{u}$ with the same structure as $f_{h}$ using the objective function $l_{cls}$ shown in Eq. \ref{eq__7} .
-The probability in Eq. \ref{eq__7} is calculated by Eq. \ref{eq__4}.
+To learn unknown attributes suitable for few-shot classification, we train a network $f_{u}$ with the same structure as $f_{h}$ using the objective function $l_{cls}$ shown in Equation \ref{eq__7} .
+The probability in Equation \ref{eq__7} is calculated by Equation \ref{eq__4}.
 The trained network $f_{u}$ is then used to extract embedding features acting as unknown attributes for each sample.

-Although training $f_{u}$ using $l_{cls}$ can results in obtaining unknown attributes suitable for few-shot classification, they may have some overlap with human-friendly attributes.
+Although training $f_{u}$ using $l_{cls}$ can result in obtaining unknown attributes suitable for few-shot classification, they may have some overlap with human-friendly attributes.
 This overlap hurts the possibility of human test-time intervention on human-friendly attributes.
 Therefore, we also consider minimizing the mutual information \textit{I} between the learned human-friendly attributes $\hat{a}$ and unknown attributes $\bar{a}$ during training $f_{u}$:

-However, due to unavailability of a direct general-purpose procedure for optimizing the above problem in a high dimensional space, we leverage the mutual information neural estimator presented in \cite{pmlr-v80-belghazi18a} and consider the following minimax problem:
+However, due to unavailability of a direct general-purpose procedure for optimizing the above problem in a high dimensional space, we leverage the mutual information neural estimator presented in \cite{pmlr-v80-belghazi18a} and consider an auxiliary network $f_I: \mathbb{R}^{A+\bar{A}}\rightarrow\mathbb{R}$ to estimate the mutual information $I(\bar{a}, \hat{a})$ by solving the following maximization problem:

+Learning the parameters of $f_I$ by maximizing Equation \ref{eq__neural_mutual} leads to acquiring an estimation of $I(\bar{a}, \hat{a})$.
+By substituting Equation \ref{eq__neural_mutual} into Equation \ref{eq__9}, we obtain the following minimax problem: